LilConsul/DragonsEvolution/README.md

 DragonsEvolution is a university course project focused on developing a game based on evolution and life simulation.
 The game models evolutionary processes, simulating the life cycle and interactions of dragons in a virtual ecosystem.
 It explores the use of various game development tools and technologies to create a dynamic environment, with a focus on evolutionary processes, heredity, and the interaction of living systems through an interactive experience.

 ## Project Background
-This game was developed as part of an academic course to explore game development tools, simulation techniques, and the principles of evolution in an interactive context.
+This game was developed as part of an academic course to explore game development tools, Unity, C#.

 ## Features
 - **Dragon Evolution System**: Watch dragons evolve with unique traits.